bmartynowicz/realm-cost-calcuator/README.md

 ## Project structure

 ```
 index.html          # Application shell and layout
 src/main.ts         # Calculator logic and DOM bindings
+src/data/catalog.ts # Shared catalog of sources and SIEM destinations
 src/styles.css      # Global styling for the single-page experience
 ```

 Static assets placed in `public/` are copied as-is to the output directory during builds.

 ## Customizing the model

-The pricing assumptions live in `src/main.ts` within the 50-entry `sources` array and the top-20 `destinations` array.
-Adjust the per-million event pricing or optimization percentages to fit your data contracts, and tweak the `REALM_PLATFORM_FEE_PER_MILLION` constant to reflect your Realm platform agreement.
+The pricing assumptions live in `src/data/catalog.ts`, which exports the 50-entry `sources` array and top-20 `destinations` array.
+Adjust the per-million event pricing or optimization percentages to fit your data contracts, and tweak the `REALM_PLATFORM_FEE_PER_MILLION` constant in `src/main.ts` to reflect your Realm platform agreement.
+After editing the TypeScript catalog, rerun `tsc --pretty false` so the compiled JavaScript modules used by `preview.html` and the sandbox server stay in sync.